Customermates logoCustomermates logo Home

 Agencies juggle relationships across multiple client accounts simultaneously.
 A single project might involve contacts at the client company, freelance collaborators, and vendor partners.
 Effective contact management for agencies means linking every person to the right organization and the right project, so account managers can see the full relationship map at a glance.

 Custom fields become essential here: retainer value, contract renewal date, preferred communication channel, project history.
-Agencies also benefit from tagging contacts by role, decision maker, day-to-day contact, billing contact, to ensure the right person gets the right message.
-With Customermates, agencies can create unlimited custom fields and use pipeline management to track client projects alongside their contact records.
+Agencies can represent roles such as decision maker, day-to-day contact, or billing contact with single-select custom fields and filters.
+With Customermates, agencies create the custom fields they need and use pipeline management alongside contact records.

 Healthcare and medical practices